Vodyanoy17/backup_grep/README.md

 # backup_grep/backup_log_map

-## we are looking for the most popular  errors in MMS0.log file based on list of the errors
+### backup_grep: Identifying common errors in the MMS0.log file based on an error list.
+### backup_log_map: Creating a straightforward backup process flow, highlighting significant events and errors across all shard logs from OM servers.

 ### Tested on `MAC M1` and `Windows10 64 x86`